NailKhelifa/NailKhelifa/README.md

 ## Some words about me

  Master student at ENSAE Paris (National School of Statistics and Economic Administration, specialized in statistics and machine learning) and at HEC Paris.
 Attended Sorbonne University's Master in Mathematics last year.
-      I am strongly interested in statistics, machine learning, mathematics, and their intersections with Finance.
+      I am strongly interested in statistics, machine learning, mathematics, and their intersections with economics and finance.

 <div style="display:flex; flex-direction: row;">
     <img src="https://upload.wikimedia.org/wikipedia/commons/e/ec/LOGO-ENSAE.png" alt="ENSAE" width="200">